postlight/trimmings/docs/features/inline.md

 Arguments for Inline are **named** and separated by commas.
 The name and value for an argument must be separated by a colon.
 Neither names nor values should be wrapped in quotes (`"`) or apostrophes (`'`).

 - `from`: A selector targeting an element in the current document where our content will be inserted. (required)
-- `to`: A selector targeting the linked page where our content will come from. (reqired)
+- `to`: A selector targeting the linked page where our content will come from. (required)
 - `updateTitle`: When this is `true`, the document title will be replace with the title of the target document after loading. (optional, defaults to `false`)
 - `updateLocation`: When this is `true`, the current URL will be replaced with the target URL. (optional, defaults to `false`)
 - `template`: A selector targeting a template in the current document that will wrap your loaded content.
 See Templates, below. (optional)